GyroSuperintelligence/BabyLM/guides/Genetics.md

 - **Epigenome coherence:** The evolving tensor T is always compared against the closure set of 256 canonical patterns.
 - **Reversibility & auditability:** Every output byte is traceable to the exact canonical pattern that produced it.
 - **Thread/file keys:** The same output_byte stream is reused for encryption, ensuring unity between generation and security.

-All code and engines must use this route for byte emission, ensuring epigenome coherence, reversibility, and security.

 ### 4.5 S4: Intelligence Engine